Marion Brodhagen , PhD

-1. Natural plant products inhibiting aflatoxin production.
-I am fascinated by the way that plants, which are silent and sessile, interact with both mutualistic and pathogenic symbionts via chemical communication.
-Our lab uses the fungus Aspergillus to study these interactions.
-Two projects in my lab center on plant secondary metabolites that inhibit growth of the fungus Aspergillus, or inhibit its production of the potent carcinogen, aflatoxin (which frequently contaminates crops used for human food and animal feed).
+There are always several projects ongoing in the laboratory.
+Currently, all projects focus on how plants, which are silent and sessile, communicate with both mutualistic and pathogenic symbionts via chemical signals.
+Our lab frequently uses the fungus Aspergillus to study these interactions.
+We investigate how plant secondary metabolites inhibit growth of the fungus Aspergillus, or inhibit its production of the potent carcinogen, aflatoxin (which frequently contaminates crops used for human food and animal feed).

-Students interested in research opportunities (BIOL 395, BIOL 494) are invited to first look up our group's recent publications using PubMed or Google Scholar.
+Students interested in research opportunities (BIOL 300, BIOL 400) are invited to first look up our group's recent publications using PubMed or Google Scholar.
 Then, if the work still seems like a good match, and if you are able to commit a minimum of ten hours per week to the research, please email me with an up-to-date resume and transcripts.
 Please include in your letter of inquiry the reason(s) that this research is a good match for you and your career goals.